StudioDeTelevision/admiraljs/README.md

 ## Sails server configuration

+You'll have to generate some api under sails, to enable cors.
+For auth and fileupload, documentation is coming ...

 # Use it with any other server

-# AdmiralJS

-The project itself is located in the admiraljs subfolder.
+The webapp itself is located in the admiraljs subfolder, it can be easily extracted and started on any server that can serve an index.html file :)
+See the configuration options below, to be able to plug it on any restful api.

-## Admiral Webapp Configuration
+# Admiral Webapp Configuration

 Configuration files must be set in the "Custom" folder
 which will be reserved to all your project settings and hooks